Learning the Travelling Salesperson Problem Requires Rethinking Generalization: Abstract

 \section{Abstract}

-\textit{End-to-end} training of neural network solvers for combinatorial problems such as the Travelling Salesman Problem is intractable and inefficient beyond a few hundreds of nodes.
-While state-of-the-art Machine Learning approaches perform closely to classical solvers for trivially small sizes, they are unable to generalize the learnt policy to larger instances of practical scales.
-Towards leveraging transfer learning to solve large-scale TSPs, this paper identifies inductive biases, model architectures and learning algorithms that promote generalization to instances larger than those seen in training.
-Our controlled experiments provide the first principled investigation into such \textit{zero-shot} generalization, revealing that extrapolating beyond training data requires rethinking the entire neural combinatorial optimization pipeline, from network layers and learning paradigms to evaluation protocols.\footnote{ Code and data available at \url{https://github.com/chaitjo/learning-tsp}.}
+End-to-end training of neural network solvers for graph combinatorial optimization problems such as the Travelling Salesperson Problem (TSP) have seen a surge of interest recently, but remain intractable and inefficient beyond graphs with few hundreds of nodes.
+While state-of-the-art learning-driven approaches for TSP perform closely to classical solvers when trained on trivially small sizes, they are unable to generalize the learnt policy to larger instances at practical scales.
+This work presents an end-to-end \textit{neural combinatorial optimization} pipeline that unifies several recent papers in order to identify the inductive biases, model architectures and learning algorithms that promote generalization to instances larger than those seen in training.
+Our controlled experiments provide the first principled investigation into such \textit{zero-shot} generalization, revealing that extrapolating beyond training data requires rethinking the neural combinatorial optimization pipeline, from network layers and learning paradigms to evaluation protocols.
+Additionally, we analyze recent advances in deep learning for routing problems through the lens of our pipeline and provide new directions to stimulate future research.\footnote{ Code and datasets: \url{github.com/chaitjo/learning-tsp}}